awslabs/deeplearning-emr/mxnet-spark/README.md

 keys = fetch_s3_keys(args['bucket'], args['prefix'], s3_client)
 ```

 The batch size as determined by `args['batch']` is the number of images that can be fetched, preprocessed and run inference on each executor at once.
-This is bound by how much memory is available for each task. `args['access_key']` and  `args['secret_key']` are optional arguments to access the S3 bucket in another account if Instance Role is setup with the right permissions the script will  automatically use the IAM role.
+This is bound by how much memory is available for each task. `args['access_key']` and  `args['secret_key']` are optional arguments to access the S3 bucket in another account if Instance Role is setup with the right permissions the script will  automatically use the IAM role that was assigned to the cluster at launch.

-We will split the RDD of `keys` into partitions with each partition containing a batch of image keys.
+We will split the RDD of `keys` into partitions with each partition containing a mini-batch of image keys.
 If the keys cannot be perfectly divided into partitions of batch size, we will fill the last partition to reuse some of the initial set of keys.
 This is needed since we will be binding(see below) to a fixed batch size.

 ```Python